History of science and technology in China: People's Republic of China

-After the establishment of the People's Republic in 1949, China reorganized its science establishment along Soviet lines.
-Although the country regressed scientifically as a result of government policies which led to famine during the Great Leap Forward and political chaos during the Cultural Revolution, scientific research in nuclear weapons and satellite launching still gained great success.
+After the establishment of the People's Republic in 1949, China reorganized its science establishment along Soviet lines, as part of the state's broader approach to "Soviet learning" through which it sought to use the Soviet experience in science, culture, government, and economy as its model.
+The Soviet approach to science and technology was highly centralized, with the Academy of Sciences if the Soviet Union and several industrial ministries, and emphasized applied science (which could be more readily applied to economic production) more than basic science.

 China began a formal computing development program in 1956 when it launched the Twelve-Year Science Plan and formed the Beijing Institute of Computing Technology under the Chinese Academy of Sciences (CAS).
 In 1958, China completed its first vacuum-tube computer.
 Over the next several years, Chinese researchers expanded on these efforts with extrapolation from Soviet models.

 Following the Sino-Soviet split, China continued to develop domestic computing and electronic institutions, including the Beijing Institute of Electronics in 1963.

-Beginning in 1964, China through the Third Front construction built a self-sufficient industrial base in its hinterlands as a strategic reserve in the event of war with the Soviet Union or the United States.
-The Third Front construction was primarily carried out in secret, with the location for Third Front projects following the principle of “close to the mountains, dispersed, and hidden” (靠山, 分散, 隐蔽 (kàoshān, fēnsàn, yǐnbì)).
+Beginning in 1964, the PRC through the Third Front construction built an industrial base in its hinterlands for strategic depth in the event of war with the Soviet Union or the United States.
+The Third Front construction was primarily carried out in secret, with the location for Third Front projects following the principle of "close to the mountains, dispersed, and hidden".
 From 1964 to 1974, China invested more than 40% of its industrial capacity in Third Front regions.
 After Nixon's China trip in 1972, investment to the Third Front region gradually declined.
 Rapprochement between the United States and China decreased the fear of invasion which motivated the Third Front construction.
 Through its distribution of infrastructure, industry, and human capital around the country, the Third Front created favorable conditions for subsequent market development and private enterprise.